TheWalruzz/muos-react-theme-toolkit/README.md

 There, you can click the Download button to generate and download a ZIP file with all the images and schemes.

+`main` branch does not come with any themes included.
+To see working example themes created with this toolkit, check out other branches in this repo.

 ## Developing themes

 ### Main theme configuration